TobezDev/PyAudio-Visualiser/README.md

 * just run ` python3 -m pip install sounddevice `
 * Tested on Ubuntu 18.04 with sounddevice version 0.3.15
 * The code to switch between the two sound interfaces is in the ` __init__ ` function of the Stream_Analyzer class

-**Usage:**

-just run `python run_FFT_analyzer.py` and play a sound on your machine!
-* I have personally learned **A LOT** about sound by watching [this realtime visualization](https://www.youtube.com/watch?v=FnP2bkzU4oo) while listening to music
-* You can run the stream_analyzer in headless mode and use the FFT features in any Python Application that requires live musical features

 ![Teaser image](./assets/usage.png)